Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: The Charged and Rotating Time Dependent Black Hole Solution

 which can also be written as,

-where
+where,

-Here for large radial distances, this geometry reduces to the spatially flat FLRW geometry as well.
+where, $M$ is the mass, $Q$ is the electric charge and $a$ is the the rotation parameter of the body.
+Here, for large radial distances, this geometry reduces to the spatially flat FLRW geometry.
 For the systems with electromagnetic field, the Brans-Dicke action is given by

-where $\tilde{R}$ is Ricci scalar of overall cosmological metric, $\tilde{\phi}$ is the BD scalar field and we suppose that $\tilde{\phi}=\tilde{\phi}(\tau)$, $\omega$ is BD parameter, $ \tilde{F}^{ab}$ is the Maxwell electromagnetic tensor and $\tilde{\mathcal{L}}_m$ is the Lagrangian density for the matter part.
-The total stress energy tensor for this cosmological background contains electromagnetic and perfect fluid contributions as
+where, $\tilde{R}$ is the Ricci scalar of overall cosmological metric, $\tilde{\phi }$ is the BD scalar field, $\omega $ is the BD parameter, ${\tilde{F}}^{ab}$ is the Maxwell electromagnetic tensor and ${\tilde{\mathcal{L}}}_m$ is the Lagrangian density for the matter part.
+The total stress-energy tensor for this cosmological background contains electromagnetic and perfect fluid contributions as